 Make sure you use a unique, distinctive profile picture.
 In many cases, this will simply be your brand logo.

 The final step in this process is selecting a profile picture.
 The obvious choice for this is your brand logo, which you already use on your website, marketing material, and other social media channels.

 Using an identifiable symbol will make it easy for your target audience to recognize you.
 It will also help raise awareness of your brand by making sure it is constantly visible within your niche on social media.

 Final thoughts on how to create a professional Instagram bio

 As you can see, there are many elements to creating a professional Instagram bio for your brand.

 However, your Instagram bio doesn’t need to be static—shake it up a bit.
 Try out different emojis, calls to action, text, and more.

 By varying your IG bio, you will find out what your audience responds to and what works for your business.
 Good luck!

-For more Instagram inspiration (Instapiration?), check out these 5 Famous Brands Killing it With Their IG Stories.
+For more Instagram inspiration (Instapiration?), check out these 15 Instagram Marketing Mistakes You Can Learn from, plus these 5 Famous Brands Killing it With Their IG Stories.